-If you’re looking for a fun activity to keep the kids occupied this winter, then make firestarters.
+If you’re looking for a fun activity to keep the kids occupied, then make firestarters.
 Make some to give as practical gifts.
 Sell a few at a craft show or farmers market.

 As Claire Wolfe points out in her article, firestarters can be made from a number of materials.
 Give them colors or a special scent.